 What are business credit cards?

-A business credit card is a credit card that a business, rather than an individual, applies for and uses.
+A business credit card is a credit card that a business, rather than an individual, applies for and uses for business spending.
 Cards for small businesses are called business credit cards or small business credit cards, while cards for large corporations are called corporate or commercial credit cards.

-Small business credit cards are for people who run small businesses or operate as sole proprietors.
+A small business credit card is for those who run small businesses or operate as sole proprietors.
 You can use these cards similarly to how you use your personal credit card, but there are important differences to consider.

-The CARD Act of 2009—which introduced various consumer protections, such as limiting when card issuers can raise interest rates or how much they can charge in fees—only covers personal credit cards.
+The CARD Act of 2009—which introduced various consumer protections, such as limiting when card issuers can raise interest rates or how much they can charge in fees—generally only covers personal cards.
 Some credit card issuers voluntarily add similar terms to their small business credit cards, but not always.

-Even if you have the option to use a personal credit card, small business credit cards can be attractive because they often come with useful features for businesses.
+Even if you have the option to use a personal credit card, a small business card can be attractive because it often comes with useful features for businesses.
 For example, most business cards let you set up multiple user accounts, i.e., adding free employee cards tied to your account.
 You might also earn bonus rewards on common business purchases and expenses for things such as shipping, online advertising, or goods at office supply stores.